berniey/html5print/README.rst

-You are encouraged to use `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ and `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ for to avoid changing your currently operating environment.
+You are encouraged to use `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ and `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ to avoid changing your currently operating environment.

 License